DisCoTec/discotec.github.io/2022/registration.md

 ### Visa Request Information
 You can check Visa rules for traveling to Italy on <https://vistoperitalia.esteri.it/home/en>

-In case you need an invitation letter, after completing the registration process, please send your request to <commev@imtlucca.it> (please, refer to DisCTec 2022 in the subject) by specifying the details that should appear in the invitation:
+In case you need an invitation letter, after completing the registration process, please send your request to <commev@imtlucca.it> (please, refer to DisCoTec 2022 in the subject) by specifying the details that should appear in the invitation:

 * Full name (as shown in your passport)
 * Date of birth